-A Commercial Oven can Supplement Your Cooking Equipment
+A Commercial Oven Can Supplement Your Cooking Equipment

 Unless you opt for heavy-duty, modular cooking equipment, chances are good the commercial range you order will come with a restaurant oven below it.
 If you’re new to the foodservice business, this may seem like a perfect fit because you get two things in one.
 However, if you plan to do much more than some limited warming, there’s an equally good chance you’ll come out ahead by opting for a commercial oven beyond the one below your range.
 Here’s why.

-A Separate Commercial Oven = Greater Capacity and Even Cooking
+Greater Capacity & Even Cooking